Data-to-Insight-Center/Matchmaker/README.md

 Matchmaker
 ============

-Matchmaker is a recommendation tool that selects repositories for depositing a Research Object using Repository and People information.
+Matchmaker is a recommendation tool that selects repositories for depositing data objects (called Research Objects) using information about the object, target repositories, and contributors to the objects creation.
+This version of Matchmaker is currently in use in the project Sustainable Environments Actionable Data (SEAD) funded by NSF under grant #0940824 to the University of Michigan.

-A new improved version of Matchmaker, "Data-MatchMaker", can be fount at https://github.com/Data-to-Insight-Center/Data-MatchMaker.
-Data-MatchMaker is a flexible and a general purpose matchmaker, and is powered by the state of the art IBM "Drools" rules engine.
+A newly improved version of Matchmaker, called "Data-MatchMaker", is at https://github.com/Data-to-Insight-Center/Data-MatchMaker.
+Data-MatchMaker is a more flexible and a general purpose matchmaker, and is powered by the state of the art IBM "Drools" rules engine.

 Steps to build:
 ---------------